We’re Putting Down Roots

 We envision the garden serving as an integral part of the local community and offering more than a space for growing food.
 Social, youth and educational activities will take place at the site, and we encourage all to participate and enjoy the space.

-We ask all Garden Members to adhere to the Garden Agreement and apply for bed space each season.
+We ask all Bellevue Friendship Garden Members to adhere to the Garden Agreement and the Composting Guidelines, and apply for bed space each season.
 Returning gardeners will be given priority.
 We strive to ensure equitable access to participate and one or more plots may be made available at no cost to community members demonstrating need.
-Garden membership applications for 2022 are closed.
-However, you may reach out to our garden committee via email to be put on a waiting list, in case a bed does open up.

 Have you got thyme to join us?